apache/polygene-java/distributions/src/src-dist/README.txt

 Running gradlew for the first time will download the required Gradle distribution.
 You can run ./gradlew tasks to list available tasks.

+Also, if Docker engine is present on your system, a large amount of time will be spent in testing the many Entity Store implementations, as it will spin up the many external systems for the tests (on at a time).
+If Docker is not running, and those external systems are not available locally, then those tests will be skipped automatically.

 Read the Polygene™ Build System tutorial for more details: https://polygene.apache.org/java/latest/build-system.html